 At university I plan to study Forensic Psychology.
-Studying at Lymm has really prepared me for this as the your responsibility for your own learning.
+Studying at Lymm has really prepared me for this as the mixture of taught lessons and independent study sessions build your responsibility for your own learning.
 We had a criminal psychologist visit Sixth Form to talk to us about his average day at work.
 This was really insightful, particularly for me because it is the career I wish to pursue.